 Jim writes about books for San Diego CityBeat and punk rock for Razorcake — America’s only non-profit independent music zine.
 He also writes book reviews for the Los Angeles Times and the Los Angeles Review of Books.

-Jim is a veteran of the U.S. Navy and has worked as a copywriter for advertising agencies, entertainment enterprises, and Indian casinos.
-He is an avid enthusiast of punk rock music, tattoo culture and strong coffee.
-Jim lives and works in San Diego, California.
+Jim is a veteran of the U.S. Navy and works as a ghostwriter, editor and copywriter.
+He has worked for advertising agencies, entertainment enterprises and the gaming industry.
+Jim lives and works in San Diego, California, and is an avid enthusiast of punk rock music, tattoo culture and strong coffee.

 Jim: verminonthemount at yahoo dot com